JordanSpencerWu/old-website/_posts/book/2016/2016-12-24-living-forward.md

 4. Listen to Your Heart
 5. Stay Focused

 You need to review, tweak, and revisit it regularly if it is to actually shape your life.
-Reviewing your Life Plan will help expand your working memory and there by increase the chances you'll achieve your goals.
-Start by reading your Plan out loud daily for the first ninty days.
+Reviewing your Life Plan will help expand your working memory and thereby increase the chances you'll achieve your goals.
+Start by reading your Plan out loud daily for the first ninety days.
 Then review your Plan weekly while tweaking it Quarterly.
 Always revise your Plan yearly!

 ##### Quick Guide